Man charged in jogger abduction kidnapped attorney in 2000

 U.S. Marshals arrested 38-year-old Cleotha Abston on Saturday after police detected his DNA on a pair of sandals found near to where Eliza Fletcher was last seen, according to an arrest affidavit.
 Police also linked the vehicle they believe was used in the kidnapping to a person at a residence where Abston was staying.

-While Fletcher has not been found, Memphis police said in the affidavit they believe she was seriously injured in the abduction, which was caught on surveillance video.
+Memphis police said in the affidavit they believe Fletcher was seriously injured in the abduction, which was caught on surveillance video.
 Authorities have said Fletcher, 34, was jogging around 4 a.m. on Friday when a man approached her and forced her into an SUV after a brief struggle.
 Fletcher was reported missing when she did not return home that morning.

 Abston previously kidnapped a prominent Memphis attorney in 2000, the Commercial Appeal reported.
 When he was just 16 years old, Abston forced Kemper Durand into the trunk of his own car at gunpoint.
 After several hours, Abston took Durand out and forced him to drive to a Mapco gas station to withdraw money from an ATM.
 At the station, an armed Memphis Housing Authority guard walked in and Durand yelled for help.
 Abston ran away but was found and arrested.
 He pleaded guilty in 2001 to especially aggravated kidnapping and aggravated robbery, according to court records.
 He received a 24-year sentence.